SherG/cool-iron/blog/chatgpt-google-code-red.md

 ## A new Google Search interface?

 Also, Google could choose to develop an advanced version of ChatGPT, offer it as a search interface option, and monetize it.
-So where's the "existential" threat?

-Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
+When you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
 That's one avenue to monetization: capture identity (assign a unique identifier to each user) and couple it to queries.

 And there's nothing preventing a service like ChatGPT from posting ads on its pages.